-*Placement rate is defined as the percent of graduates (respondents) that found employment in the field or a closely related field within one year of graduation.
+Note: Placement rate is defined as the percent of graduates (respondents) that found employment in the field or a closely related field within one year of graduation.

 State Authorization for Distance Education

 Texas Tech University Health Sciences Center (TTUHSC) has been approved by the Texas Higher Education Coordinating Board to participate in the National Council for State Authorization Reciprocity Agreements (NC-SARA).
 NC-SARA is a voluntary, regional approach to state oversight of postsecondary distance education.
-The current state authorization information for TTUHSC can be found at the following link:

 A student admitted into the Clinical Laboratory Science program must meet basic and essential requirements that are necessary to be able to obtain employment in the field of clinical laboratory medicine.